vithaluntold/accute1/replit.md

 # Accute - AI-Powered Accounting Workflow Automation Platform

 ## Overview
-Accute is an enterprise-grade AI-powered accounting workflow automation platform.
-It leverages AI to streamline financial operations, offering multi-role authentication, custom workflow building, an AI agent marketplace, and secure document management.
-The platform's vision is to provide a comprehensive, secure, and intelligent solution for modern accounting practices, enhancing efficiency and compliance with an "AI-first" approach.
+Accute is an enterprise-grade AI-powered accounting workflow automation platform designed to streamline financial operations.
+It offers multi-role authentication, custom workflow building, an AI agent marketplace, and secure document management.
+The platform's core purpose is to provide a comprehensive, secure, and intelligent "AI-first" solution that enhances efficiency and ensures compliance for modern accounting practices.

 ## User Preferences
 - Prefer database-backed storage over in-memory